Lance Weiler: Influence

 "It plays into the whole data movement and our obsession with it and the narcissistic qualities of it.
 As you’re playing the experience, we're collecting certain data points, and in the museum space we're 3-D printing PODs based on your emotional intelligence.
 Data is being generated about our lives all the time, so I thought it would be fun to play with that idea of quantified self but have it manifest in something real".

 From 2014 to present, Weiler has co-created immersive adaptions of the novels Sherlock Holmes and Frankenstein.
 These works combine the Internet of Things and artificial intelligence in an effort to augment creativity and encourage collaborative storytelling.
 Sherlock Holmes & the Internet of Things has more than 2,500 collaborators from 60 countries.
 To date, more than 150 self-organized events related to these subjects have been staged around the world.
-Most recently, Lance and collaborator Nicholas Fortugno have started prototyping a new immersive storytelling experience that mixes Mary Shelley's Frankenstein with AI and Machine Learning.
+Lance started prototyping a new immersive storytelling experience that mixes Mary Shelley's Frankenstein with AI and Machine Learning.
 In 2018, Frankenstein AI premiered at the Sundance Film Festival in the New Frontier Section becoming one of the first artificial intelligence projects to ever show at the festival.

 In addition to making feature films, Weiler directs commercials and music videos.
 He often lectures at universities and film societies about the changing landscape of content creation and distribution.
 He has spoken at the Cannes, Berlin, and Sundance film festivals; and has consulted for large ad agencies, entertainment companies and corporations.

 Weiler is a founding member of the Digital Storytelling Lab, established in 2013 at Columbia University.
 It is designed to explore the current and future landscape of storytelling.